 Last step is to scoop the chili into bowls then top with your favorite taco fixins’.
-Like I said, I love lots of sharp shredded cheddar cheese and green onions, plus crushed tortilla chips for crunch.
-Couldn’t be more delicious, especially this time of year!
-Enjoy!
+Like I said, I love lots of sharp shredded cheddar cheese and green onions, plus crushed tortilla chips for crunch and a side of homemade cornbread.
+Couldn’t be more delicious – enjoy!

 - 1lb ground beef

 - 2 cups chicken broth

 - 15oz can pinto beans, drained and rinsed (I like Bush’s brand)

 - 15oz can tomato sauce